haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

   | NoExpectedFailure { ...  }
 ```

-A result is:
+It's:
- * `Success` after a successful iteration, or a successful property testing.
+ * `Success` after a successful iteration.
  * `GaveUp` after reaching a threshold of discarded tests.
     A test is discarded when an error occurs,
     like a failure to generate an input or an exception during the execution of the property.
- * `Failure` after a failed iteration, or a failed property testing.
+ * `Failure` after a failed iteration.
+    Two important attributes inside this variant are the failure reason and the simplest counterexamples.
  * `NoExpectedFailure` when the property should have failed, but did not.

  An example of a property that should fail is: